 USES ALLOWED BY SPECIAL PERMIT OR BY LICENSE Section 12.4

-The intent of this section is to permit only such uses as are consistent with the conservation of the Pond and with the objectives of the District as a whole.
+The intent of this section is to permit only such uses as are consistent with the health of the Pond and with the objectives of the District as a whole.
 The permit granting authority may require conditions or limitations on a permit or may deny a permit if the use is found to be inconsistent with the objectives of the District.

 A. Zone A.